Molvanîa: Flag

+Design

-The flag of Molvanîa is called the "Trikolor" despite the fact it only contains two colours: red and yellow.
+The flag of Molvanîa is called the "Trikolor" despite the fact it contains only two colours: red and yellow.
 During the Soviet occupation, the flag had a yellow hammer and sickle in the top left corner.
 After the fall of communism, Molvanîa became one of the few ex-Soviet states to retain the hammer and sickle, but added a trowel into the symbol.

 Anthem

-The country's national anthem could be heard on the website Molvania.com (via Wayback Machine), which sounded more like a funeral march than a patriotic tune.
+The country's national anthem could be heard on the website Molvania.com (via Wayback Machine).
 Its lyrics are largely anti-gypsy, yet when anyone leaves the country, the border security gives citizens and tourists the gypsy curse, and it rubs in the fact that the country is a failed state.

 Criticism

-The book was criticized by the United Kingdom's former Minister for Europe Keith Vaz, who accused it of exploiting prejudice.
+The book was criticised by the United Kingdom's former Minister for Europe Keith Vaz, who accused it of exploiting prejudice.
 Vaz said the book was a little "cheeky" because "it does reflect some of the prejudices which are taking root [in Europe].
-He [Mr Gleisner] does try and show exactly where we are lacking in our knowledge, the sad thing is, some people might actually believe that this country exists."
+He [Mr Gleisner] does try and show exactly where we are lacking in our knowledge; the sad thing is, some people might actually believe that this country exists."

-Fictional travel guides

-This book advertises other (fictional) travel guides on San Sombrèro (South America), Takki Tikki (French Polynesia), Bongoswana (Central Africa), the Tofu Islands (South East Asia), Moustachistan (Central Asia) and a guide on sailing the Syphollos Straits (Mediterranean Sea), populated by young, sexually-liberated travelers.
-The book encouraged other travelers of Molvanîa to share their stories of towns with drinkable water on its website, however, it notes that reports of unusual troop movements or mass graves should be addressed to the United Nations instead.

-Sequels

-Subsequent travel guide parodies published examine Southeast Asian nation Phaic Tăn (published in 2004) and San Sombrèro in Latin America (published in 2006).